Gengsheng-Li/Classifiers-enhanced-by-pre-training/results/train_from_pretrain/README.md

-The weights of the model during training will be automatically stored here if you run train_from_pretrain.py.
+The weights of the model during training will be automatically stored here if you run train_from_pretrain.py or run_train_from_pretrain.slurm.